Noelierx/Noelierx/README.md

 # Hello world 👋!
 I'm Noëlie <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" alt="" width="50">

-👩‍💻 I'm a former frontend engineer at [OpenClassrooms](https://openclassrooms.com/en) and teacher at [EEMI](https://www.eemi.com/) turned accessibility consultant!
+👩‍💻 I'm currently Engineering Manager at [Jaji](https://jaji.fr/)!
 I'm also a [Game'Her](https://gameher.fr/) contributor.
+I worked at [OpenClassrooms](https://openclassrooms.com/en) as frontend engineer and teacher at [EEMI](https://www.eemi.com/).
+I also worked as an accessibility consultant.
 My passion lies in creating inclusive digital experiences and raising awareness about the importance of web accessibility.
 I'm also the founder of [Koala](https://meetkoala.netlify.app/en).

-📚 Currently, I work as an accessibility consultant, helping companies create inclusive digital experiences.
-My goal is to make the web accessible for everyone and advocate for accessibility and equity in the tech industry.

 📄Alongside this, I'm currently trying to build [WhiskerWatch](https://github.com/Noelierx/WhiskerWatch), a web application designed to provide comprehensive care and medical information for your beloved cat.

-## My work

-### 🔍 Accessibility
-As an accessibility consultant, I help organizations create web experiences that are accessible to everyone, regardless of their abilities.
-I work with clients to conduct accessibility audits, develop accessibility plans, and provide training and support to their development teams.

-### 👨‍🏫 Teaching
-As a teacher, I enjoy sharing my knowledge and experience with others.
-I taught frontend development courses at [EEMI](https://www.eemi.com/), where I helped students learn the fundamentals of web accessibility.

-### 🎮 Game'Her
-As a contributor for Game'Her, I work to promote diversity in the gaming industry.
-I help organize events and workshops that encourage women to get involved in gaming and esports.
-I also work on the website of the association.

 ## 🌟 Skills
 Web Accessibility (RGAA, WCAG, Section 508, EN 301 549, Games Accessibility Guidelines)